mohamadazafri/health_one/README.md

 Then you can run the code

-1. Open VS Code then open the 'nsi-apps' folder
+1. Open VS Code then open the 'health_one' folder
 2. Select device you have chosen previously (normally VS Code will automatically detect the device)
-3. Open nsi_apps\lib\main.dart file
+3. Open health_one\lib\main.dart file
 4. Press 'Run' on top of main() function

 #### Using real device